 February 17, 4:15PM–6:00PM

 Talk by author, Kirk W. Johnson.
+This ev ent is free and open to the public. the Iraqis America Left Behind."
 This event is free and open to the public.

 Tens of thousands of Iraqis and Afghans stepped forward to assist U.S. soldiers, diplomats, and aid workers over the past decade of war, acting as interpreters, engineers, and advisors to America's reconstruction efforts.
 As the U.S. development program foundered and counter-insurgency tactics alienated the Iraqi and Afghan public, though, they were increasingly viewed as traitors to their country.

 Despite their immense value to America's interests, as soon as they began to petition the U.S. government for refuge, they were met by a bureaucracy that viewed them as potential terrorists.
 With the war in Iraq a distant memory and the withdrawal from Afghanistan gathering speed, the Iraqis and Afghans are now tarred with a stigma that is both lethal and generational.

 Kirk W. Johnson will discuss the efforts of the List Project to Resettle Iraqi Allies in confronting both Republican and Democratic resistance in Washington, the state of humanitarianism in an America-in-withdrawal, and a brief history of bureaucratic abandonment in past wars.

 Kirk W. Johnson is the founder of the List Project to Resettle Iraqi Allies.
 His writing has appeared in the New York Times, the Washington Post, the Los Angeles Times, the Washington Post Magazine, the Wall Street Journal, and Foreign Policy.